w3bdesign/dfweb-v2/README.md

 - Relevant aria labels added for all content
 - FontAwesome SVG icons for project icons
 - Tailwind CSS for styling
-- Google fonts with Gatsby plugin for prefetching
+- Google fonts with Lato

 ### Code quality: